 3. Submit two letters of recommendation to CAS

 Submit two letters of recommendation to the Credential Assembly Service (CAS).
-Do NOT send letters of recommendation directly to Willamette.
 Letters of recommendation should be written by individuals who can attest to the candidate’s academic aptitude and intellectual capability for law school.
-References from employers or business colleagues are acceptable if a candidate has been out of school for a long period of time.
+Letters from former professors, business colleagues, or community leaders are acceptable.

 4. Provide academic transcripts to CAS